 DP17765 The Last Free Traders?
 Interwar Trade Policy in the Netherlands and Netherlands East Indies

 There has still been too little detailed work on the protectionism that emerged in the wake of the Great Depression.
 In this paper we explore the experiences of two countries that have been largely neglected in the literature, the Netherlands and Netherlands East Indies (NEI).
-How did these traditionally free-trading economies respond to the Depression?
+How did these traditionally free- trading economies respond to the Depression?
 We construct a detailed product-level database of tariff and non-tariff barriers to trade based on primary sources.
 While ad valorem tariff increases in the Netherlands were largely due to deflation, the country protected agriculture and textiles in a number of ways.
-The NEI quota system was largely geared to protecting Dutch exporters, but the reverse was not true: Dutch trade policies benefited the metropole more than its largest colony.
+Once quotas are taken into account, trade restrictiveness indices suggest that protection in the Netherlands and NEI was comparable to protection in the UK and India respectively.
+The NEI quota system was largely geared to protecting Dutch exporters, and succeeded in doing so, but the reverse was not true.